-IX.
-STUDENTS SHOULD DRESS IN MONDAY UNIFORMS FOR THE FOLLOWING:
+X. STUDENTS SHOULD DRESS IN MONDAY UNIFORMS FOR THE FOLLOWING:

 - 1. Each Monday of the year - 2.
 Fall school photos (proofs order after proofs arrive) - 3.
-Club photos, Class Favorites, Senior Who's Who - 4.
-Honor Society members on the day of Honor Society Inductions
+Club photos - 4.
+Honor Society members on the day of Honor Society Inductions - 5.
+Other special occasions as designated by the administration